Man Utd NY float could free up cash for players

 The American Glazer family, owner of the NFL team Tampa Bay Buccaneers, will keep its grip on the 19-times English champions after the planned U.S. float by using a dual share structure.

-The club has filed to raise up to $100 million to reduce its debt pile of 423 million pounds..
-That is a provisional figure and the size of the issue could yet increase.
+The club wants to raise up to $100 million to reduce its debt pile of 423 million pounds.

 United ditched plans to raise up to $1 billion in Asia, home to many of United's 659 million global fans, and the move to North America, where English soccer has a much smaller following, was surprising when flagged last month.